givemepower8/Phaser3Practices/docs/COC.md

 No preferred target.
 Sometimes in cell base, PEKKA will get distracted easily.
 You need to create funnels to make best use of it.

-Strength: High HP and DpS, can absorb lots of damage.
+Strength: High HP and DpS, can absorb lots of damage, Level 6 rules in TH10.

 Weakness: Attack speed is a bit low.